India advances, but many women still trapped in dark ages

 Indian authorities have also struggled to combat rising crimes against women, including domestic violence, molestation, trafficking and rape.

-Reports of women being snatched from the streets and gang-raped in moving cars are frequent in Delhi and its surrounding areas.
+Reports of women being snatched from the streets and gang-raped in moving cars are frequent in Delhi and its neighbourhood.
 Newspaper reports are full of stories of trafficking and sexual exploitation.

 In many cases, violence against women has a level of social acceptability.
 A government survey found 51 percent of Indian men and 54 percent of women justified wife beating.